VictorCabrejos/Neuropain-Clinical-Doc-AI/README.md

 - **Backend**: Flask (Python)
 - **AI Model**: GPT-4o mini, integrated via LangChain
+- **Enhanced with RAG**: Retrieval-Augmented Generation using external data sources
 - **Deployment**: Compatible with cloud platforms like AWS, Azure, or any service that supports Flask and Gunicorn
 - **Testing**: Pytest for unit testing to ensure the reliability of the application

 ---